phranck/Cappuccino-Templates/README.md

 ==========================================

 This set of file templates is for those guys who want to use Xcode for coding Cappuccino web apps (instead of the missing support for syntax coloring).
-It is a first version, maybe incomplete...
+It installes templates for creating new Cappuccino classes and categories.
+Cappuccino project templates are **NOT** supported at the moment!

 **Feel free to use it, share it & extend it!**

 Notes
 -----
 These templates & this description is related to **Xcode version >=4.3**!
 It's the first version that comes with a single bundle installation instead of a */Developer/* installation folder of previous Xcode versions.
+I have it testet **ONLY** on Xcode 4.3!

 Links & Resources
 -----------------
 I've found some useful hints of the Xcode template structure on these sites:

 - [Creating Custom Xcode 4 File Templates](http://meandmark.com/blog/2011/11/creating-custom-xcode-4-file-templates/)

 Installation
 ============